-Besnik Pula (starting September 2014) - Assistant Professor of Political Science at Virginia Tech University (Ph.D.
+Besnik Pula - Assistant Professor of Political Science at Virginia Tech University (Ph.D.
 2011).
 Research Interests - comparative historical sociology, globalization and development, international political economy, nationalism and citizenship, history and politics in Eastern Europe, the Balkans, and the Middle East.

-Eric Eide - Outreach Coordinator at U.S. Department of State Bureau of South and Central Asia (Ph.D.
+Eric Eide - Director of International Trade for the City of Los Angeles (Ph.D.
 2011).
 Specialties - globalization, emerging markets, technology transfer, public-private partnerships, outsourcing, organizational theory.

 David Flores - Research Social Scientist at the USDA Forest Service (Ph.D.
 2012).
 Specialties - labor, social movements, qualitative methods, political sociology

-Melissa Forbes - National Preparedness Assessment Division at FEMA (Ph.D.
+Melissa Forbes - Office of Policy and Program Analysis at FEMA (Ph.D.
 2010).
 Specialties - climate change adaptation, homeland security rick management, strategic planning, stakeholder engagement, policy development, organizational theory, corporate governance, economic sociology, curriculum development.

 Bridget Lavelle - Senior Research Manager at the Washinton State Department of Social and Health Services, Research and Data Analysis Division.
 (Ph.D.
 2012) Specialties - family economic insecurity and social welfare policy.